 McElhattan is a very small town located in the state of Pennsylvania.
 With a population of 1,224 people and just one neighborhood, McElhattan is the 790th largest community in Pennsylvania.

-When you are in McElhattan, you'll notice that it is more blue-collar than most other communities in America.
-36.36% of McElhattan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, McElhattan is generally considered to be a blue-collar town.
+36.36% of the McElhattan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, McElhattan is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in McElhattan who work in office and administrative support (12.50%), healthcare (11.08%), and management occupations (9.66%).

 A relatively large number of people in McElhattan telecommute to their jobs.
 Overall, about 9.59% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-McElhattan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, McElhattan doesn't have a public transportation system that people use for their commute.

-The education level of McElhattan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.25% of adults 25 and older in McElhattan have a college degree.
+In terms of college education, McElhattan is nearly on par with the US average for all cities of 21.84%: 17.25% of adults 25 and older in McElhattan have a bachelor's degree or advanced degree.

 The per capita income in McElhattan in 2022 was $33,695, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $134,780 for a family of four.
 However, McElhattan contains both very wealthy and poor people as well.